dgutov/robe/README.md

 # Robe

 This builds on `inf-ruby` to handle Ruby subprocesses from Emacs.
-Generally, you'd want to use `M-x inf-ruby-console-auto`.
-If there's no Ruby console running, `robe` will offer to call it for you.
+Generally, you'll want to use `M-x inf-ruby-console-auto`.
+If there's no Ruby console running, `robe` will offer to call it automatically.

 Once you have you application or gem loaded in the console, Ruby keeps track of where each method is defined.